Do you live with a snorer? Are you married to one? Or, you’re a snorer yourself?

 • • •

-Author Bio: Katherine Dilworth is a wife, mother and a blogger and writes on Casey Dilworth: Sleep Well, a blog that provides exclusive information on why do people snore.
+Authors’ Bio: Katherine Dilworth is a wife and a mother, and writes on Casey Dilworth: Sleep Well, a blog that provides exclusive information on why do people snore.
 Sandip Roy is psychology writer, happiness researcher, and medical doctor.
 Founder of Happiness India Project, and chief editor of its blog.

 √ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.